occisn/spreadsheet-problem-solving/README.md

 ### OnlyOffice

 A solution is proposed using spreadsheet capabilites (use of rows and columns).

 ### LibreOffice

-A solution is proposed using spreadsheet capabilites (use of rows and columns).
+A solution is possible using spreadsheet capabilites (use of rows and columns), but file is huge (26 Mo) compared to OnlyOffice (3 Mo) or Excel (9 Mo).
+It is not included here.

 ### Excel